 - 1 cup of chopped walnuts

 - Mix the dates puree, apple sauce and coconut oil in a bowl.
 Add the corn starch to the almond milk, mix until smooth and then add to the dates mixture.
 Mix well.

 - Pour mix in a pan in medium heat and bring to a boil.
 Add the walnuts and vanilla, and let simmer until the mixture thickens.
 Finally, pour in 1 pie crust (don’t pre-cook the crust).

 - Bake at 450˚F for 10 minutes, then bring down the oven temperature to 350˚F & cook for an additional 45 to 50 minutes.
 Let cool down and serve.
 (Keep refrigerated).

 Note: because of the nature of the coconut oil, the pie will still appear too liquid after 55-60 minutes of cooking time.
 It will solidify as it cools down.

 - 1/4 cup of coconut oil (or other oil)

 - 1/8 cup of warm water

-First mix the flour and salt.
-Then mix the oil and water and finally, mix with flour mixture.
+- First mix the flour and salt.
+Then combine the oil and water and finally, mix with flour mixture.

-Spread the dough in the plate (don’t roll it).
+- Spread the dough in the plate with your fingers (don’t roll it).